A compound query is a query that combines multiple conditions (filters) using logical operators such as $and, $or, $nor, and $not.

 Projection operators allow you to control which fields are returned in the query result, providing more efficient data retrieval.

-You can include specific fields in your query result by specifying them in the projection.
+$You can include specific fields in your query result by specifying them in the projection.

-Example (return only the name
+Example (return only the name and age fields of users):

 javascript